saumyashankarsinha/BMRE/README.md

   - Lock

 ## Example Properties
-Autonomous Vehicle : An autonomous vehicle (AV ) or a self-driving car is a vehicle that is capable of sensing its environment and moving safely with little or no human intervention.
+### Autonomous Vehicle: An autonomous vehicle (AV ) or a self-driving car is a vehicle that is capable of sensing its environment and moving safely with little or no human intervention.
 They rely on sensors, actuators, complex algorithms, machine learning systems, and powerful processors to execute software.
 Autonomous vehicles create and maintain a map of their surroundings based on a variety of sensors situated in different parts of the vehicle.
 Sophisticated software processes all the sensory input, plots a path, and sends instructions to the car’s actuators, which control acceleration, braking, and steering.
 Hard-coded rules, obstacle avoidance algorithms, predictive modeling, and object recognition help the software follow traffic rules and navigate obstacles.

 Let us consider two example scenarios in autonomous vehicles for measuring the performance of our bounded-memory runtime enforcer.